Video Game: Toy Story

 - Eternal Engine: "Inside the Claw Machine".

 - Expy: Sheriff Woody's pull-string does the same thing as Earthworm Jim's whip.

 - Follow the Money: Tin Stars (as in, the kind of star a sheriff might wear on his vest).

 - Heads I Win, Tails You Lose: In the Boss Battle against the Claw, you, as Woody, have to toss LGMs up at the Claw to knock Buzz down until Sid runs out of quarters.
 Of course, since the movie has Sid capture Buzz and Woody anyway, the cutscene following this fight naturally has that happen.

 - I Owe You My Life: After Woody helps Rex out of Andy's bedroom in the "Revenge of the Toys" level, Rex returns the favor in the following level, "Run Rex, Run!" by letting Woody ride on his back as he guides him across a sea of hostile toys.

 - Killer Yo-Yo: Sid's room is filled with spiked yo-yos hanging from the ceiling.

 - Nightmare Sequence: The first Boss Battle happens when Woody has a nightmare of being attacked by a flying, real-laser-shooting Buzz Lightyear.
 If he dies in the nightmare, he dies for real.

 - 1-Up: Woody gets extra lives from picking up cowboy hats and collecting 50 tin stars.
-Note, however, that there is a 9-life cap in play.
+Note, however, that there is a 9-life cap in play (in the Genesis version, anyway; not so in the SNES version).
 You will burn through most of them in Sid's house.

 - Unexpected Gameplay Change: